Namikelwa/Bioinformatics-Internship/README.md

 --------
 # Roadmap
 Learn about collaborative tools *github* and *slack*

 Introduction to Bioinformatics
-To have the knowledge and skills on Bioinformatics tools,resources and their usage.

 Programming languages *Linux*, *Python* and *R*

 Work on a Reproducible genomic data analysis project

 Work on a mini-project